-- 1. Remove the cover clamp and housing cover. - 2.
-Remove the primary element as gently as possible until you get outside of the housing.
-Accidently bumping it while it is still inside the housing means dropped dirt and dust that may contaminate the clean side of the air cleaner housing before the new element has a chance to do its job. - 3.
-Remove the secondary filter. - 4.
+- 1. Remove the housing cover. - 2.
+Remove the element as gently as possible until you get it outside of housing.
+Accidentally bumping it while it is still inside the housing means dropped dirt and dust that may contaminate the clean side of the air cleaner housing, before the new element has a chance to do its job. - 3.
+Remove the safety filter. - 4.
 Clean the inside of the housing carefully.
 Any dirt left inside the housing could cause damage to the engine.
 Use a clean, water-dampened cloth to wipe every surface clean.
 Check it visually to make sure it is clean before installing a new element. - 5.
 Always clean the gasket sealing surfaces of the housing.
 An improper gasket seal is one of the most common causes of engine contamination.
 Make sure that all hardened ridges are completely removed. - 6.
-Install the secondary element.
+Install the safety element.
 Make sure it is seated all the way.

-NOTE: The secondary element must be replaced after two primary element replacements.
+NOTE: The safety element must be replaced after two main element replacements.

-- 7. Install the new element in the housing and slide it all the way in. - 8.
+- Install the new element over the stud in the housing and slide it all the way in. - 8.
 Make sure the gasket is seating evenly.
-If the gasket isn't seating evenly for a perfect seal, you won't have protection.
+If you don't feel the gasket is seating evenly for a perfect seal, you won't have protection.
 Recheck to see if the sealing surface in the housing is clean, or if the element is not the right model number.
-If may be too short for the housing. - 9.
-Install the air cleaner housing cover with the vacuator valve facing down.
-Install the cover clamp - 10.
-Reset the air cleaner restriction indicator by pushing in the reset button 1, (Figure 6-35).
+It may be too short for the housing. - 9.
+Install the air cleaner housing cover and secure with the latches. - 10.
+Reset the air cleaner restriction indicator by pushing in the reset button.